How Health Insurance Works

 Many people get health insurance through their job, a family member’s job, or a government program like Medicare or Medicaid.
 In the past, people often went without health insurance if they couldn’t get it in one of these ways.

-The health care law now makes it easier for more people to buy health insurance on their own.
+The health care law known as the Affordable Care Act now makes it easier for more people to buy health insurance on their own.
 It also requires that most Americans have health insurance or pay a penalty.
 This makes it important to understand what health insurance is and how it works.

 Do I need health insurance?